webamboos/guidebook/content/backend/first-backend.md

 ## Getting started

 Now that you have a general overview of what needs to be done, you can get started by creating a `git` repository in your local computer and start writing code!

+> [!tip] Take notes
+>
+> Make sure you take notes of the process!
+For example, write down what patterns you used an why, what database and why, what libraries, what external API, what was hard, what was easy, any gotchas or interesting errors.
+Note everything down!
+Later, you might start your own blog too.